stadlar/IST-FUT-FMTH/README.md

 <!-- LICENSE -->
 ## License

 The work and resulting artifacts are distributed under the Creative Commons Attribution 4.0 International Public License (CC BY 4.0).
 See [LICENSE](LICENSE.txt) for more information.
+WA 310 and other parts of the technical standards as appropriate are based on and derived from the Berlin Group NextGenPSD2 standard.

 <!-- CONTACT -->
 ## Contact